 And in 600 meters or so, you are through town, and once again climbing up and out on the pavement.

 The top of this climb on the pavement is at the wayside cross, shown below, at approximately 14.1 kilometers.
+You take a left turn at the cross and onto a gravel lane.

 After turning off-road "de la montaña," there is a Y-intersection, where you stay to the left, shown below.
 We stumbled onto Miguel's walking stick, that he had left here by mistake.
 He texted us earlier to look out for it for him!
 And there it was, ready for our delivery to him.